responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

  is also a learnable parameter that have been optimized during the training of the models.

+In addition to improving calibration and performance, this approach demonstrates **greater frugality** by reducing computational overhead compared to other calibration-driven data augmentation methods.
+By efficiently tailoring the interpolation process, it lowers the number of unnecessary computations and memory usage, contributing to **more sustainable and energy-efficient** machine learning practices.

 # Conclusion
 With similarity kernel, we get a more accurate and better calibrated model because the coefficients governing the interpolation are warped to change their underlying distribution